 Nearly half of Toronto city council

-Ford initially announced his plans to reduce the size of city council in late July, and the Ontario premier is intent on making that happen no matter what the courts say.
+Ford initially announced his plans to reduce the size of city council in late July.

 On September 10, Justice Edward Belobaba ruled against Ford’s proposed Bill 5—an act that would cut the number of Toronto city councillors from 47 to 25—due to it being unconstitutional and infringing on candidate’s and voter’s right to freedom of expression as outlined in the Canadian Charter of Rights and Freedoms.